leokfwong/kaggle-social-media-prediction/README.md

 # Kaggle Social Media Prediction

-To generate the submission files, simply run the Kaggle-Competition-Code notebook.
-(Visualizations are found in the preprocessing notebook).
+To generate the submission files, simply run the Kaggle-Competition-Code.ipynb file (Visualizations are found in the preprocessing.ipynb notebook).